openownership/data-standard/docs/whatisbodata.md

 # What is beneficial ownership data?

-<h2>From people's birth places to rules about shareholders' voting rights...</h2>
+<h2>From owners' birth places to rules about shareholders' voting rights...</h2>

 Data relating to beneficial ownership may include:

-* Details of individuals
+* Details to identify individual owners
 * Details of other legal entities
 * A breakdown of share holdings
 * The voting rights attached to different share classes